sho-kikugawa/e12s-quizzes/README.md

 # e12s-quizzes
- Quizzes for E12S 2nd boss mechancis
+Quizzes for E12S boss mechanics

+Images are resources from the game.